TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-backuprestore-restore.md

 If you are experiencing some issues with any restore operation, the following troubleshooting steps might help you to identify the issue.

 ## **Recommended Steps**
-- If you are noticing that some error is returned by **RESTORE** check are you using [supported syntax in this statement](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance-transact-sql-information#restore-statement).
+- If you are noticing that some error is returned by **RESTORE** check are you using [supported syntax in this statement](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance-transact-sql-information#restore-statement)
-- Check are there some [unsupported features](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance-transact-sql-information#restore-statement) in your .bak file (for example, multiple log files or backup sets, too many database files or in-memory OLTP objects targeting General Purpose tier).
+- Check are there some [unsupported features](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance-transact-sql-information#restore-statement) in your .bak file (for example, multiple log files or backup sets, too many database files or in-memory OLTP objects targeting General Purpose tier)
 - Make sure that you are restoring a database from public blob storage protected with SAS credential.
 Private IPs for blob storage and service endpoints are currently not supported.
 - Verify that you have created **CREDENTIAL** with the name equal to the URL of the blob storage where you want to backup your database
 - Try to run **RESTORE FILELISTONLY** statement and check would Managed Instance return a list of the files in the backup